-Train path j.
-The provision of information to the railway undertaking about current train movements via the VIEW type 1 application (see Section 16 of Appendix 23). k.
-The provision of planning and performance information on the basis of the TSI TAF/TAP messages (see Section 17 of Appendix 23).
-Information on the performed train service I. The provision of information: standard traffic performance report, standard monitoring report and standard provision of information on traffic performance (see Section 18 of Appendix 23). m.
-The possibility of accepting or rejecting the causes of train deviations assigned to railway undertakings via the Approval Monitoring application (see Section 19 of Appendix 23).
+Train path e.
+The stationary use of tracks all railway yards insofar as necessary for traffic flows (passing, direction changes, etc.) according to the agreed capacity allocation or intervention. f.
+The stationary use of platform tracks insofar as necessary for the (dis)embarking of passengers. g.
+Registering the loading of freight wagons in a train via the WLIS application, see Section 14 in Appendix 23.
+Traffic control h.
+The traffic control for both centrally and locally controlled areas, including the use of GSM-R Voice Rail Safety, the radio-communication system for rail safety, as described in Section 5 of Appendix 23.
+Information on the current train service i.
+The provision of information to the railway undertaking about train service handling via the SpoorWeb application (see Section 16 of Appendix 23). j.
+The provision of planning and performance information on the basis of the TSI TAF/TAP messages (see Section 17 of Appendix 23). k.
+The provision of information: standard traffic performance report, standard monitoring report and standard provision of information on traffic performance (see Section 18 of Appendix 23). m.
+The possibility of accepting or rejecting the causes of train deviations assigned to railway undertaking application (see Section 19 of Appendix 23).
 Disaster handling n.
-The services of ProRail's emergency organisation pertaining to alarm signals, the evacuation and clearing of the tracks after accidents and irregularities, as well as the re-railing of railway vehicles and moving damaged railway vehicles to a safe place where they will not hinder traffic.
-This also includes the integral coordination of the operations of railway undertakings in these circumstances, as well as coordination with the competent authorities and the emergency services.
-3. Description of the facilities 3.1 Locations Main railway network 3.1.1 Opening times 24/7 with exception of the possessions.
+The services of ProRail's emergency organisation pertaining to alarm signals, the evacuation and clearing of the tracks after accidents and irregularities, as well as the re-railing of railway undertaking in these circumstances, as well as coordination with the competent authorities and the emergency services.
+I 3.
+Description of the facilities 3.1 Locations Main railway network 3.1.1 Opening times 24/7 with exception of the possessions.
 3.1.2 See Chapter 3 of this Network Statement 3.1.3 Planned changes The planned changes are included in Appendix 10 Infrastructure projects and studies.
-Information regarding 4.
-User costs 4.1 the user charge Information is available in Chapter 6.3.1 of this Network Statement.
+Information regardless 4.
+User costs 4.1 Information regarding the user charge Information is available in Chapter 6.3.1 of this Network Statement.
 4.2 Information regarding user charge discounts Information is available in Chapter 6.4 of this Network Statement.
 5. User conditions The service is limited to use by normal traffic, not being Exceptional Transport (see Section 1.2 of Appendix 6).
 With a view to optimising the use of the capacity of the main railway network, ProRail offers a discount on the user charge for silent trains (see Chapter 6.4.5).
 5.1 Legal requirements Railway undertakings are notified that the text on access control facilities in Chapter 5.3.1.1 relates to access or departure by service personnel of the railway infrastructure via stations and platforms.
 Also applicable are the user conditions stated in the tables and appendices as referred to in the description of the service.
-Titleholders who do not qualify as railway undertaking can exclusively acquire from ProRail items a (with the exception of the ORMAS Portal and LOA Online applications), b and c (exclusively the RailMaps application) of the part of this service stated under 'description'.
-Also applicable are the terms of delivery stated in the tables and appendices as referred to in the description of the service.
-5.2 Technical requirements made of rolling stock See Chapter 2.2 Access requirements 5.3 Independent use N/A 6.
-Capacity request 6.1 Access request Train paths are allocated with the capacity allocation letter and agreed in the Access Agreement.
+Titleholders who do not qualify as railway undertaking can exclusively acquire from ProRail items a (with the exception of the Order Portal, ISVL-Buta and LOA Online